EPISODE 1

 Gabriel: When we did it, there was, of course, all of this uncertainty, like with you, and there was a couple on bicycles who had been waiting at Villa O’Higgins for one week.
 They just thought, “No, we can’t handle this anymore.
 And so we’re going to take this alternate crossing.”
 It must be the one that you did.
 And the host said, “Yes, but there’s a part that’s through private lands, and there’s a bridge that is very sketchy…”

-Gabriel: They took their chance on it, and of course the boat, our boat, did end up going, and so I’m sure they had an adventure, but it was interesting to find out that you did the same, because I don’t think this is highly known, this other alternative.
+Gabriel: They took their chance on it, and of course the boat, our boat, did end up going.
+I’m sure they had an adventure, but it was interesting to find out that you did the same, because I don’t think this is highly known, this other alternative.

 Michelle: Right.
 You probably go back ten miles, maybe, north of Villa O’Higgins.
 It’s called the Paso Mayer.